Achieving eXcellence in Liberal Education

 AXLE Writing Requirements

 The AXLE curriculum requires that all students complete three Writing courses beyond the English 1100 proficiency standard, irrespective of SAT II Writing or AP English test scores.
-Students must take a First Year Writing Seminar, a 1000-level Writing course, and either another 1000-level Writing course or a 2000-level or higher Writing course or an Oral Communications course.
+Students must take a First Year Writing Seminar (1111), a Writing course of any level, and either another Writing course of any level or an approved Oral Communications course.
 Completion of a First Year Writing Seminar ensures that all first year students have an opportunity to hone their writing skills in their first year at Vanderbilt University.
 Students who must enroll in English 1100 are also required to complete a First Year Writing Seminar course in their first year.
 Preferably, these students will take the English 1100 course during the Fall semester and the First Year Writing Seminar during the Spring semester.
 All students are required to complete a 1000-level Writing course by the end of their sophomore year.

 The Third Writing Course Requirement